pieroproietti/penguins-eggs/DOCUMENTATION/README.md

 eggs is written using typescript, bash, and yaml files.

 ## Typescript
-All the typescript sources is under [src](../src/) here there is a mockop of [Documentation](./SOURCE.md).
+All the typescript sources are under [src](../src/) here there is a mockup of [Documentation](./SOURCE.md).

 ## Bash
- Bash is largely used inside Typescript and alone.
+ Bash is largely used inside Typescript and alone: [scripts](../scripts/),

 ## YAML
-All the configurations are in YAML.
+All the configurations are in YAML, inside [conf](../conf/) for eggs, krill and calamares.

 # Differents ways